-- Enjoy the list's benefits and share your enjoyment by being pleasant.
+- And, finally, enjoy the list's benefits and share your enjoyment by being pleasant.

 To enhance the effectiveness of the SWMM Knowledge Base as a resource for those interested in learning the application of EPA SWMM, SWMM-USERS content is subject to automatic processing, and may be subject to manual processing before inclusion in the SWMM Knowledge Base.
-This processing is intended to improve the readability of discussion threads and the effectiveness of the search engine.
+This processing is intended to improve the readability, specificity and succinctness of discussion threads and the effectiveness of the search engine.

 The following processing of SWMM-USERS content is automatically performed by the server: